hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 **Good to know:** the standard 'ctrl+s' does not save your edited files on Open OnDemand, but will trigger a save on your local machine.
 Luckily, there is a save button in the upper left corner on the editor page.

-The ``Globus`` button takes you directly to the Globus login page, and upon a successful login to your Globus account (using your KU Leuven credentials), you will land on the same sub-directory from which you clicked on the Globus button.
+The 'Globus' button takes you directly to the Globus login page, and upon a successful login to your Globus account (using your KU Leuven credentials), you will land on the same sub-directory from which you clicked on the Globus button.
-For more information about Globus, please refer to our documentation about :ref:`Globus Platform<globus platform>`.
+For more information about Globus, please refer to our documentation about the :ref:`Globus Platform<globus platform>`.

 Jobs
 ====

 All jobs submitted from Open OnDemand can run on Genius and wICE.
 This also means that all your jobs should be submitted as **Slurm** jobs.
-For more detail on how to run jobs on wICE, check out our :ref:`quick start guide<wice_t2_leuven>`.
+For more detail on how to run jobs on wICE, check out the :ref:`wICE quick start guide<wice_t2_leuven>`.

 The jobs tab has three menus, 'Active Jobs', 'Job Composer' and 'Projects' (which we skip here, because at the time of this writing, it is still in development by the upstream).